Preventing falls in toddlers and children (1 to 5 years old)

 Don’t leave a baby bouncer, car seat or any other sitting device on a raised surface, such as a table.
 The child could topple over.

-Use them also for other areas that pose a trip hazard, such as steps at doorways or changes in floor level.
+You can also use them for other areas that pose a trip hazard, such as steps at doorways or changes in floor level.
+But only use them where the instructions say they can be used.

 Strap babies into all seats, including feeding chairs, car seats, prams and bouncers.
 Only use equipment and sitting devices with a 5-way safety harness.